hujalex/spreadsheet-benchmark/README.md

 ## Scoring

-Each task is evaluated independently and normalized from 0 to 1:
+Each task is evaluated independently and normalized from 0 to 1 if applicable:
 - **Task 1:** Binary (0 or 1)
 - **Task 2:** Per-account scoring (sum of +1/+0/-1)
 - **Task 3:** 0, 0.5, or 1.0